 What about a good alternative to Evernote?

 Originally, Evernote was hailed as a premier education tool, making it easy for students to collaborate and research.
-And it is still a solid app for this purpose.

 Then professional teams and businesses began using Evernote for task management.
 And, slowly but surely, it evolved and added features to its Premium and Business plans.